 There are some good services the API of which we could use for this kind of tasks, like Google Cloud NLP.
 But while it’s good at what it does, the service has a limited predefined labels list (categories), and its categorization starts after 20 words.
 Plus, it’s not free.
-But it does support multi-language (which we will try to experiment in the next article).
+But it does support multi-language (with which we will experiment in the next article).

 So, we needed to develop a service of our own.